-Thurber House offers two annual writer-in-residence programs designed to provide the writer with the gift of time to develop his/her work-in-progress.
+Thurber House offers three annual writer-in-residence programs designed to provide the writer with the gift of time to develop his/her work-in-progress.
 Residents stay in Thurber House's furnished third-floor apartment and receive a stipend and teaching opportunities.

 The John E. Nance Writer-in-Residence is